Skip to Main Content

 Elgato Icon

-Get Started.
-This is where you can give your video a name and if you know it, choose the approximate length of your recording.
+Get Started: This is where you can give your video a name and if you know it, choose the approximate length of your recording.
 If you select a length of time, Elgato informs you approximately how much space you will need to save your video recording.
 There is a more complete list of the time/space correlation under the Tips Tab.

 Elgato Get Started

 1. Press Play on the VCR.
 The video will appear in the viewing window.
 Rewind or advance to the position where you want to begin recording.
-Consider setting the VHS cassette to begin a few seconds before your desired starting point and start recording from there; you can trim the video after it records.
+Consider setting the VHS cassette to begin a few seconds before your desired starting point and start recording from there; you can trim the extra video after it records.

 Elgato Record

-2. There is an option to mute sound; even on mute, the video will still transfer with sound.
+Record: There is an option to Mute sound.
+The sound will be muted only while recording so that you can't hear it during the conversion process; the video will still transfer with sound (This is useful if you have forgotten your headphones!).
 You can check the box that says 'Automatically stop recording after xx minutes' but if you are unsure of the exact length of your video recording, just leave the box unchecked.
+When you are ready, click the red Start Recording button.

-3. Record: When you are ready, click the red Start Recording button.
-There are three options to end the video transfer: you can just let the VHS cassette run until it ends, you can manually stop the recording by clicking the Stop Recording button or, if you checked the 'automatically stop recording after xx minutes' box, the transfer of the video recording will stop on its own when the selected time is done.
+1. There are three options to end the video transfer: you can just let the VHS cassette run until it ends, you can manually stop the recording by clicking the Stop Recording button in Elgato or, if you checked the 'automatically stop recording after xx minutes' box, the transfer of the video recording will stop on its own when the selected time is reached.
 The recording takes place in real time so consider bringing a book to read while you wait!

 NOTE: Remember to press Stop on the VCR if it is still playing - clicking the Stop Recording button only stops the transfer process!

-1. Trim: You can trim unwanted video from your transferred movie but only from the beginning or end of the recording.
+Trim: You can trim unwanted video from your transferred movie but only from the beginning or end of the recording.
 There is a bar below the viewing window; move the little triangles below the bar to the points where you want your saved movie to start and end.
 Freeze frames from the video will appear in the viewing window as you move the arrows.
-To make sure the trim is exactly where you want it to be, you can position (click and drag) the downward facing arrow above the bar to the potential start point or any other position and then click the play button to the left of the bar.
+To make sure the trim is exactly where you want it to be, you can position (click and drag) the downward facing arrow above the bar to the potential start point or any other position and then click the Play button to the left of the bar.
 Please be aware that no other video editing options are available at the Memory Depot.

 Elgato Trim

-2. After the transferred video has been trimmed as desired, click the Continue button to finalize the edit.
+1. After the transferred video has been trimmed as desired, click the Continue button to finalize the edit.

 Elgato please wait